dymium-org/dymiumModules/README.md

 <!-- badges: end -->

 A repository for sharing modules developed with dymiumCore.
-To share your module in this repository please send in your module as a pull request.
+To share your module, please clone this repository and send in your module as a pull request which should live under the `modules` folder.

 # Module directory